Table of Contents

 - Dry mouth

 When any drug is introduced into one’s system, brain chemistry has the potential to be altered.
 And because the effects of kratom include triggering opiate receptors in the brain, many of its treatment options and withdrawal symptoms are similar to opioid withdrawal and treatment.
+Although there is no specific treatment for kratom addiction yet, supervised detox is recommended in order for one to get off of their kratom addiction.

 When kratom use is abruptly stopped, the brain chemistry reacts as do the neurotransmitters that have been signaling pleasure from its use.
 It is recommended that tapering or slowly lowering kratom dosages and use over time, as with opioids, is the prudent choice.